PediatricOpenTargets/OpenPedCan-api/README.md

 - `git clone` `OpenPedCan-api` repository.
 Checkout a branch/commit that needs to be tested.
 - Run static R code analysis using R package `lintr`.
 - (Optional) Build data model files locally.
 This step takes > 25GB memory.
 This step is optional, because pre-built `OpenPedCan-api` data model files are publicly available via HTTP.
 - Build `OpenPedCan-api` docker image.
 The docker image can either use local pre-built or remote pre-built data model files.
+This step takes < 8GB memory.
 - Run `OpenPedCan-api` docker image.
 The `docker run` started docker container runs `OpenPedCan-api` server.
+This step takes < 8GB memory.
 - Test `OpenPedCan-api` server using `curl`.

 Note that this test run procedure has only been tested on linux operating system, with the following environment.